nixcloud/fixPath/README.md

-`fixPath` is a tool to modify the search locations for DLLs (Dynamic Shared Objects) for [Microsoft Windows Executables](https://learn.microsoft.com/en-us/windows/win32/debug/pe-format) by rewriting parts of the binary's PE header when the `.fixPath` section is present and indicates support for such rewrite.
+`fixPath` is a tool to modify the search locations for DLLs (Dynamic Shared Objects) for [Microsoft Windows Executables](https://learn.microsoft.com/en-us/windows/win32/debug/pe-format) by rewriting parts of the binary's PE header when the `.fixPath` section is present and indicates support for such rewrite _without_ having to realign the PE headers.

+fix as in:

 > fix - fasten (something) securely in a particular place or position.